 Follow these clear steps for restaurant-quality quesadillas every time:

-- Season generously with salt, pepper, garlic powder, cumin, chili powder, and paprika.
+Then, season it with salt, pepper, garlic powder, cumin, chili powder, and paprika.

-Step 3: Assemble Your Quesadillas
+3: Assemble the Loaded Steak Quesadillas

-Step 4: Cook to Perfection
+4: Cook to Golden Perfection

-Tips for Making the Best Steak Quesadillas
+Pro Tips for Perfect Crispy Steak Quesadillas

 - Quality Steak Matters: Use tender cuts like sirloin or flank steak.
 Marinating steak in lime juice or vinegar for 30 minutes helps enhance tenderness.